-Hanneke van Ryswyk is a Welsh Dutch visual artist living in Blackwater, Wexford.
+Hanneke van Ryswyk is a Welsh-Dutch visual artist living on the Wexford coast.

-Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit at the Royal Hibernian Academy [RHA] Annual Exhibition for five consecutive years.
-Hanneke has been selected for exhibitions in London, Oxford, Melbourne, VISUAL - Carlow, The Model - Sligo, The Lavit Gallery - Cork and Terra Nostra, curated by Karla Sanchez, Wexford County Council.
+Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit in the UK, Australia and nationally at The RHA, Dublin, VISUAL Carlow, The Model, Sligo, The Lavit Gallery, Cork and at Wexford County Council.

 She has been awarded residencies at Cill Rialaig, The Tyrone Guthrie Centre, Kultivera, Tranås, Sweden and has been awarded Visual Arts Bursaries by ArtLinks in 2014 and 2019.
-Paintings by Hanneke van Ryswyk can be found in the Office of Public Works Collection, Wexford County Council Collection and in private collections in Ireland, United States, United Kingdom, Australia and the Netherlands.
+Her work can be found in the Office of Public Works and Wexford County Council collections.

 Her solo exhibition 'Residues of Time' was reviewed by the Sunday Times arts critic John P. O'Sullivan.